Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

 Great places to cross-country ski include: Walking trails in HRM parks, former railway lines and Martock.
 Rent a pair of skies and safety gear (shoes, padding, poles and CSA approved multi-impact helmets) and have fun zooming over the snow!

 There are lots of great trails and parks to explore in Nova Scotia this winter.
-Find the full list of places to loan, rent, and buy snowshoes from Hike Nova Scotia here.
+Hike Nova Scotia lists where to loan, rent, and buy snowshoes across the province.

 Did you know there are more than 30 curling clubs in Nova Scotia?
 Go with a group of friends or join as a member to try one Canada’s best known sports.
 Curling is a great group activity that involves exercise, competition, and plenty of fun.
 All ages and all abilities can play!